neftyblocks/nefty-blends-unity/README.md

 3. Inside your folder, run  `vercel link`to create a new Vercel project
 4. Inside the generated  `.vercel`folder, save the  `projectId`and  `orgId`from the  `project.json`
 5. Inside GitHub, add  `VERCEL_TOKEN`,  `VERCEL_ORG_ID`, and  `VERCEL_PROJECT_ID`as  [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+### Important note
+Ensure that the project is built to see changes in the Vercel environment.
+Refer to Step 4 of the **Installation** for instructions on how to accomplish this.

 ## 🧪  Running the tests